What to Pack In Your Hospital Bag for You, when your child is going into hospital.

 You really do have to think in terms of ‘zones’ when it comes to packing, so I use the largest section to store her clothing – again rolling, folding and zip locking to save space.
 Another section stores her going home outfit.
 Shoes find a place as do any toiletries she may need that will not fit in my toiletry bag.

 The fact that the bag is compact, attractive and holds a lot are all things that stand in its favour as a hospital necessity.
 We also take this when we have day appointments in London.
 Having a change of clothing or even pyjamas for comfort on the long drive home makes life easier.

 Your Child’s Special Bag

 Part of getting our daughter prepared for the hospital is letting her pack a wheeled bag of her own with things she loves.
 Special toys, comfort items, colouring, activity items and a pillowcase of her own to go over the hospital pillow.
 This means she is mentally adjusted to the stay and has her favourite things to help her through.
 She takes pride in wheeling her bag through the hospital and it’s something just for her.
-She loves this L.O.L Surprise Doll suitcase.
+She loves this Minecraft suitcase.